Slow Cooker Shredded Beef (for Tacos + More!)

 - Place the meat on top of the onion mixture.

-- Cover and cook on high for 9-10 hours on low or 6-7* hours on high.
+- Cover and cook on low for 9-10 hours, or high for 6-7* hours.
 Do not uncover during this time.

 - Uncover and test the meat by shredding a bit with a fork.
-If it does not shred very easily, cover and cook for an additional 30-60 minutes.
+If it does not shred very easily, cover and cook for in additional 30-60 minute increments until it shreds very easily.

-- Remove to a cutting board and shred with two forks, discard fat.
-Add back to the slow cooker, along with the lime juice, and stir with the remaining juices.
+- Remove to a cutting board and shred with two forks.
+Discard fat, if desired.
+Add the meat back to the slow cooker, along with the lime juice, and stir with the remaining juices.

 - Serve warm with tortillas and toppings of choice if desired.